KasparEtter/ef1p/pages/email/email.md

 you also want to ensure that an attacker cannot record such messages and reuse them at a later point against one of the legitimate parties.
 Such [replay attacks](https://en.wikipedia.org/wiki/Replay_attack)
-are prevented by including a number which can only be used once, which is abbreviated to [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce).
+are prevented by including a number which may be used only once, which is abbreviated to [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce).
 The replay of messages needs to be prevented both within a session and across sessions.
 The former is typically accomplished with a counter: